kpuentec/PasswordValidator/README.md

 storage.db : SQLite database that securely stores user password data.
 Contains unique identifier for each password entry, salted and hashed version of the user's password, and the date and time when the password was stored in the database.

+**Note:** Changes to the code and other features are susceptible in the future

 2025